Serviced Accommodation Regulations & rules

 The rationale behind the 90-day rule is to maintain a balance between the availability of long-term housing and the demand for short-term accommodations.

 By limiting the number of days a property can be used for serviced accommodation, the rule aims to ensure that a sufficient number of residential properties remain available for long-term renters and homebuyers.
-This helps to prevent the housing market from being dominated by short-term rentals, which can drive up prices and reduce the supply of affordable housing options.

 It's essential for property owners and managers to be aware of the 90-day rule and to strictly adhere to it.